Adelaide del Vasto: Countess consort of Sicily

 A Greek and Arab charter from 1109 describes Adelaide as “the great female ruler, the malikah of Sicily and Calabria, the protector of the Christian faith.”

+Sicily was culturally diverse during Adelaide’s rule, consisting of both Latin Christians and Arabian Muslims living together in cities with respective governmental and judicial bodies.
+Before the Kingdom of Sicily came into prominence, Christians and Muslims often intermingled, some even married.
+Decades later Christians would formally come into power, and the power dynamic would greatly shift, but under Adelaide, social stability remained.

 Adelaide's older son, Simon, was enthroned when he reached the appropriate age (around 8 or 9 years old) but died in 1105, leaving Adelaide regent again until Roger II reached his majority in 1112.
-Adelaide's second son, Roger II, took control over control of the kingdom in 1112, but there is evidence that Adelaide continued to play a central role in the governing of the island as her signature can still be seen on official documents even after 1112.
+Adelaide's second son, Roger II, took control over control of the state in 1112, but there is evidence that Adelaide continued to play a central role in the governing of the island as her signature can still be seen on official documents even after 1112.

-Adelaide, and Roger II after her, chose to rule with the help of local officials, rather than importing a retinue of foreign advisors recognizing the great advantage in their familiarity with the island, its people and its cultures.
-Similarly, she was careful to donate generously to the local Greek monasteries on Sicily as a way of currying favor with the pre-existing religious authorities.

-Either through her influence or under her regency, her brother Henry del Vasto was granted Paternò and Butera.
-Henry (Enrico) was married to Flandina daughter of Count Roger I. of Calabria and Sicily.